Looking to create a dramatic hourglass or flatten and smooth your abdomen? Waist training might be for you! What results can you expect?

 We use the terms “waist trainers” and “waist training” to refer to the classic way that people have always trained their waist by using steel boned corsets.

 The minute you lace into your corset you'll see an instant change in your shape.
 You’ll look a few sizes smaller and have a more defined waist and smoother figure.
-Of course, long-lasting changes to the shape of your waist while not wearing your corset won’t happen until after you waist train for a while.
+Of course, long-lasting changes to the shape of your waist while not wearing your corset won’t happen until after you waist train consistently for a while.

 Waist training results depend on a lot of factors.
 There isn't really a definitive answer that’s true for every person.
 Here are just a few factors: